pfbrowning/ng-file-drop/README.md

 https://angular.io/guide/component-styles#deprecated-deep--and-ng-deep
 */
 ::ng-deep .file-input-demo {
-    width:400px;
+    max-width: 375px;
+    width:80%;
     margin:auto;
 }
 ```

 ## Pointer-Events
 Since this component is designed to be a drop-in replacement for a file input, it only supports non-interactive display-oriented content.
 Pointer-events are disabled on all of the content inside the nfd-file-input component in order to provide consistent "drag" functionality across browsers.
 As a side-effect, any pointer-events-based functionality placed inside the component, such as click handlers and :hover selectors, are not supported.
-Hover and related CSS selectors can be hooked by using the nfdDragDropHandler CSS class.
+Hover and related CSS selectors can be hooked by using the nfd-drag-drop-handler CSS class.

 ## Demo
 View it in action here: https://pfbrowning.github.io/ng-file-drop